azukiapp/azk/docs/content/en/azkfilejs/image.md

 image: { docker: "node:0" },
 image: { docker: "node:0.10" },
 image: { docker: "node:latest" },
-image: { docker: "library/node:latest" },  // <- library/ is optional only in this case, for the standard Docker repositories
+// library/ is optional only in this case, for the standard Docker repositories
+image: { docker: "library/node:latest" },
 ```